Here's a bit of code for reading and displaying all 6 sensors:

 Basically, for each axis, the map() function will take two different ranges and "re-map" a value from one range to the other.
 The two ranges are the min/max ADC values for each axis, and the other range is -90 to 90 degrees, which we want to map to.
 This is done for all 3 accelerometer axis's.
 The results are fed through a couple atan2 functions, which give us a final X and Y angle.

-Here is the actual source code I use for this:
+Here is the actual source code I use for this://The minimum and maximum values that came from

 //the accelerometer...